emberjs/rfcs/text/0573-app-boot-hooks.md

 - What constraints, if any, do we want to apply to this free-for-all method?
 - Would it be better if the `onBoot` method implemented `loadInitializers` upstream, and then the user `App` is required to call `super` instead?
+- Bundle size improvements?
+Should we include the deprecation path for initializers?

 [1]: https://guides.emberjs.com/release/applications/initializers/